Quatre-Quarts' big finale is currently in its final preparation stages.

 Quatre-quarts [katkar] or [katʁəkaʁ], noun.
-An innovative three-year project established by the Théâtre des Petites Lanternes' co Artistic Director Kristelle Holliday, in collaboration with LaboKracBoom, the Maison des arts de la parole, and the Société d’histoire de Sherbrooke, designed to tell the story of four micro-neighbourhoods in downtown Sherbrooke.
+An innovative three-year project dreamt and directed by the Théâtre des Petites Lanternes' co Artistic Director Kristelle Holliday, in collaboration with LaboKracBoom, the Maison des arts de la parole, and the Société d’histoire de Sherbrooke, designed to tell the story of four micro-neighbourhoods in downtown Sherbrooke.

 Quatre-Quarts is an interactive, immersive theatre experience that invites spectators to discover the faces and stories of yesterday and today, over three years, and to imagine the futures of four micro-neighbourhoods in downtown Sherbrooke, which we’ve named ourselves.
 During the first year, 2018, the project went through several stages of research, creation and public engagement in the Quartier Alexandre, Quartier des Musées, Quartier de la Création, and Quartier de la Cathédrale.
 The second year, 2019, presented street parties inspired by the first year’s walking tours, and it will all be wrapped up in the third and final year, 2020, via a promenade theatre show in Sherbrooke town-centre.
 Quatre-Quarts is created by the Théâtre des Petites Lanternes in collaboration with its partners, LaboKracBoom, the Maison des arts de la parole and the Société d’histoire de Sherbrooke.
 It is funded by Canada Council for the Arts, the Conseil des arts et des lettres du Québec, the City of Sherbrooke, the Ministère de la Culture et des Communications and the Ministre des relations internationales.